 What Do I Mean When I Say I Smeared Sri Chinmoy?

-As you may know, I stopped posting these blog articles every Sunday because posting that frequently proved too time-consuming for me.
+As you may know, I stopped posting these blog articles every Sunday because posting that frequently proved too time-consuming.
 What I plan to do is create shorter articles.
 Hopefully, you will be more interested in reading bite-sized chunks, and I will be able to post more often.

 Yes.
 Yes, you are.